GetDKAN/dkan/docs/admin/adding_new_content.md

 External Previews

 More complex and varied data require more sophisticated visualization tools.
-With External Previews, site visitors can preview a Resource with more advanced precision using tools that are integrated seamlessly with Granicus Open Data.
+With External Previews, site visitors can preview a Resource with more advanced precision using tools that are integrated seamlessly with DKAN.
 External Previews open the possibility for a wide range of data formats to be previewed in either CartoDB or ArcGIS, depending on the file format.

 Once External Previews are enabled, site visitors can view a Resource and click the Open With button to visualize the contents of the Resource with an External Preview.